Meditation | Seven Practices To Make You More Attractive (updated 2021)

 - Breathe in through your nose

-- You scan your body: Where am I feeling any discomfort?
+- Scan your body: Where am I feeling any discomfort?

-- You focus on that colour until it starts to move around and eventually turns white
+- Focus on this colour until it starts to move around and eventually turn white

 I had post-traumatic stress after a car accident that nearly killed me when I was 18 years old.
-Scanning my body and clearing away the trapped emotions healed my permanent back pain and PSTD (post-traumatic stress disorder)
+Scanning my body and clearing away the trapped emotions healed my chronic back pain and PSTD (post-traumatic stress disorder).

-When I started listening to my body and, in a meditative practise, bringing up those feelings attached to it, my neck pain subsided.
+When I started listening to my body and, in a meditative practice, bringing up those feelings attached to it, my neck pain subsided.
 I was able to pull my shoulders back.
 I felt calm and relaxed.

-So listening to your body and just allowing those feelings and emotions to come up will fundamentally change your life.
+Simply listening to your body and allowing those feelings and emotions to come up will fundamentally change your life.

 What to think during meditation?

 Generally, when someone has a thought, they may act on it straight away.
 So you have a thought and you react emotionally.
 With meditation, you can break that association and therefore respond rationally instead.